luispedro/talk-scientific-communication/talk.md

 If you know the answer immediately:

-- keep the answer short, you can use formulations such as _[SHORT SUMMARY], and I can go into more detail offline/during the coffee break_
+- answer it, but keep the answer short.
+You can use formulations such as _[SHORT SUMMARY], and I can go into more detail offline/during the coffee break_
 - clearly mark where you are speculating, _I do not have the data for it, but my intution/mental model is ..._ or _one thing that is consistent is that..._
-- engage with the person
+- engage with the person.

 If you do not: